24Skater/persona-installer/README.md

 A **intelligent, AI-powered PowerShell installer** for Windows.
 Pick a **persona** (Dev, Finance Pro, IT Pro, Cybersecurity, Personal, Testbench) or get **smart recommendations** based on your system, and the script installs everything for you — with dependency management, enhanced progress tracking, and enterprise-grade features.

-## ✨ What's New in v1.2.0
+## ✨ What's New in v1.3.0

-- 🤖 **Smart Persona Recommendations**: AI-powered system analysis suggests optimal personas based on your hardware, software, and usage patterns
-- 🔗 **Dependency Management**: Automatic prerequisite resolution, conflict detection, and intelligent installation ordering
-- 📊 **Enhanced Progress Tracking**: Rich progress bars with ETA calculations, speed monitoring, and performance analytics
-- 💡 **Intelligent User Experience**: Context-aware guidance, system compatibility analysis, and emoji-enhanced interface
-- 🛡️ **Advanced Error Prevention**: Comprehensive validation prevents installation failures before they occur
-- 🎯 **System Intelligence**: Detects your system capabilities and provides personalized recommendations
+- ✅ **Smart Recommendations - LIVE**: AI-powered persona suggestions now fully integrated into the menu
+- ✅ **Dependency Resolution - LIVE**: Automatic dependency analysis before every installation with conflict detection
+- 🎯 **Dynamic Feature Loading**: Modules load based on configuration flags for optimal performance
+- 🔧 **PowerShell Compatibility**: All Unicode/emoji issues resolved for universal compatibility
+- 📈 **Production Ready**: Complete v1.2.0 feature integration with stable, tested codebase

 ---